 If no one would suspect this to be true, and you’re not even sure yourself, you’re probably a Closet Introvert.
 That means a person who can be the absolute life of the party when around people, or the situation calls for that, but who also needs a lot down time to recuperate and rejuvenate.

-Do you despise so-called “open” workspaces?
-Where you are forced to listen to dating details of people you don’t know, crunching noises and constant interruptions?
+Do you dread working so-called “open” paces?
+Where you are forced to listen to dating details of people you don’t know, crunching noises, conference calls and constant interruptions?

 Do you sometimes not ask a question or make a comment because it will merely extend a long meeting that’s going no where anyway?